 Skip to content

 In 2018, biologist Margie was looking to leave Portugal for a new job focused on sustainability.
 After watching a video about Norwich-based start-up Colorifix, she was speechless.
 She applied to join the team, despite knowing nothing about the place it was based, and got the job.
-Nearly four years later, the business is thriving – and she can’t get enough of life in her new home, especially the market.
+Nearly six years later, the business is thriving – and she can’t get enough of life in her new home, especially the market.

 Fixing fashion’s big problem